-When I was a college student a generation ago, telephones had cords and minutes of long-distance connection were expensive, the campus computer had its own building at which we assembled decks of punch-cards onto which we had punched our programs, theses and course papers were written on typewriters that didn't identify spelling errors or allow us to fix mistakes easily, and VCRs (let alone DVDs or DVRs) didn't exist--we watched what was being broadcast on television at the moment or went to a movie.
+When I was a college student 40+ years ago, telephones had cords and minutes of long-distance connection were expensive, the campus computer had its own building at which we assembled decks of punch-cards onto which we had punched our programs, theses and course papers were written on typewriters that didn't identify spelling errors or allow us to fix mistakes easily, and VCRs (let alone DVDs or DVRs) didn't exist--we watched what was being broadcast on television at the moment or went to a movie.
 Since then, we have undergone a technological revolution built on an ever-growing array of electronic wizardry that has made our lives better and made us more productive.

 Few would argue with the "made our lives better" part of this statement but as the Solow quotation above suggests, the "made us more productive" part was a puzzle for a long time.
 Although it seemed that modern electronics were being applied to the production process everywhere, the data on productivity didn't indicate for a long time that we were becoming any more productive.

 This case examines the empirical evidence about productivity growth since World War II with special emphasis being placed on the role of information technology.
 The broad facts are these:

 - During the "golden age of economic growth" after World War II, the U.S. economy grew steadily with advancements in technology apparently raising productivity rapidly and steadily.

 - After about 1973, growth in productivity slowed down considerably in the United States and other rich countries.
 This slow growth continued for about two decades, despite the increasing penetration of marvelous new electronic communication and data-processing equipment.

 - A period of strong productivity growth began in the mid-1990s and continued into the 2000s, before the Great Recession hijacked the macroeconomy in 2008.